in28minutes/in28minutes.github.io/_posts/2019-10-07-spring-boot-vue-crud-full-stack-with-maven.md

 ### Understanding Basic Features of the Application

-Following screenshot shows the application we would like to build:
+Following screen shot shows the application we would like to build:

 It is a primary instructor portal allowing instructors to maintain their courses.